sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-left-hand-walls.md

 the left-hand of two prominent corner lines.

 **2. Sahara (6b+)**
-arete in back corner of bay.
+arête in back corner of bay.
 Friable and unpopular.

 **3. Union Jack (5)**
 right-hand corner